 A finding was presented in the prior audit that has not been resolved and is shown on the Schedule of State and Local Compliance and Other Findings and it is summarized below.

 UNRESOLVED PRIOR FINDING

-2012-002 relates to the Tuscaloosa County Commission having a deficit fund balance in the Road and Bridge Fund.
+♦ 2012-002 relates to the Tuscaloosa County Commission having a deficit fund balance in the Road and Bridge Fund and the Community Development Fund.